dzannotti/reactive2015/README.md

 * Suitable speaker images for the parallax

 # Why some deps are copy pasted inside

 ## react-native-lightbox (https://github.com/oblador/react-native-lightbox)
 * modified to support children as function
 * adjusted spring options
 * fixed a problem where activeProps would be removed too late
+* passed down the current width prop for image scaling

 ## react-native-scrollable-tab-view (https://github.com/brentvatne/react-native-scrollable-tab-view)
 * modified to have tab bar on top or bottom